luxploit/luxploit/README.md

 ## about me
-    Lu, 17, she/they/xe/ae, Trans (MtF) Non-Binary and Omnisexual Chain Smoker, currently single and enrolled for a degree in IT https://pronouns.page/@ethernalraine
+    Lu, 17, she/they/xe/ae, Trans (MtF) and Omnisexual Chain Smoker, currently single and enrolled for a degree in IT https://pronouns.page/@ethernalraine